 In addition, to the postcard, there will be a QR code included on the closure letter that can be used with an iOS or Android phone; a link to the survey will also be included on any enforcement email replies.
 Lastly, in the closure letter, the complainant will be provided with a link to the survey in case he/she prefers to take the survey on-line.

-The Board will continue to provide a Consumer Satisfaction Survey on the website that will rate website and staff's processes.
+The Board will continue to provide a Customer Satisfaction Survey on the website that will rate ease of use of the website and satisfaction on staff's processes.